NEWS

 Representative Image Source: Pexels | Pixabay

-Led by the University of South Florida, published in the journal Communications Earth & Environment shared an astonishing revelation of when humans actually arrived on the western Mediterranean island.
+A study led by the University of South Florida, published in Communications Earth & Environment, revealed astonishing new findings about when humans first arrived on the western Mediterranean island.
 The timeline of events was already hard to chalk out due to lack of evidence but researchers found a submerged bridge that paved the way for several new possibilities to be explored.
 Led by Professor Bogdan Onac, the team discovered a 25-foot bridge in Genovesa cave on the island of Mallorca.
 The huge bridge is a winning find for researchers and the mere presence of it points in the direction of human civilization and settlement, as per IFL Science.
 Onac pointed out that the bridge shares useful hints about human lifestyles in the past.
 “The presence of this submerged bridge and other artifacts indicates a sophisticated level of activity, implying that early settlers recognized the cave's water resources and strategically built infrastructure to navigate it,” he explained in an official statement.

 Representative Image Source: Pexels| PSimon Migaj